 YWCA Central Alabama's Child Development Center staff believe that those with the least deserve the very best start in life.
 Our dedicated staff works every day to make sure that children of homeless and working poor families get the strong foundation they need and deserve.
 Our program is licensed by the State of Alabama and nationally accredited by the National Association for the Education of the Young Child (NAEYC).
 In addition to providing the children with a safe place to learn and play, our YWCA Child Development Center provides snacks and two hot meals a day.
 For information about our child development programs, please contact Morgan Hargrove.
+Want to apply for enrollment?
+Click here.

 Our Child Development Center offers this nationally-accredited curriculum to address the critical shortage of quality, licensed and affordable child care for children in need.
 Calico Corner primarily serves working poor families, including many single-parent families and formerly homeless families.